 Mission: The Kids In Need Foundation is a national 501(c)(3) charitable organization founded in 1995.
 The Foundation’s mission is to ensure that every child is prepared to learn and succeed by providing free school supplies nationally to students most in need.
-The Kids in Need National Network of Resource Centers includes 34 facilities that allow teachers from low-income schools to obtain free school supplies for their students.
-The national sponsor of the Kids In Need Network is Target, a long time supporter of the Kids In Need Foundation.
-In addition, Kids In Need Teacher Grants provide preK-12 educators with funding to provide innovative learning opportunities for students.
+The Kids in Need National Network of Resource Centers includes 41 facilities that allow teachers from low-income schools to obtain free school supplies for their students.
+In addition, Kids In Need Teacher Grants provide preK-12 educators with Teacher Supply Boxes filled with $500 worth of school supplies.
 Our School Ready Supplies program distributes backpacks filled with supplies in communities not served by Resource Centers.
 The Second Responder® program provides free backpacks filled with school supplies to students affected by natural disasters.
-The Kids In Need Foundation has distributed more than $650 million in school supplies since its founding, directly benefiting 4.2 million students and 120,000 teachers annually, and has awarded more than $1.6 million in grants to teachers.
-The Kids In Need Foundation has received Charity Navigator’s highest four-star rating for three consecutive years, indicating that it executes its mission in a fiscally responsible way and outperforms most other charities in America.
+The Kids In Need Foundation has distributed more than $900 million in school supplies since its founding, directly benefiting 5.4 million students and 160,000 teachers annually, and has awarded more than $2 million in grants to teachers.
+The Kids In Need Foundation has received Charity Navigator’s highest four-star rating for nine years, indicating that it executes its mission in a fiscally responsible way and outperforms most other charities in America.
 For more information, visit www.kinf.org.
 Follow Kids In Need on Twitter, http://twitter.com/kidsinneed

 Target demographics: students and teachers

 Direct beneficiaries per year: 5.4 million students and 160,000 teachers